Aarogyaa Bharat

 The food pyramid is a visual representation of how different types of food contribute to a healthy diet.
 It organizes food into groups and shows how much of each you should ideally eat, from the most to the least.

-The traditional pyramid starts wide at the bottom (foods you should eat the most) and narrows to the top (foods you should eat sparingly).
+The traditional pyramid starts wide at the bottom foods you should eat the most and gradually narrows toward the top, which includes foods that should be consumed sparingly.

 Breakdown of the Food Pyramid